Malaysia's Anwar says facing 'malicious' probe on list of backers for PM bid | Politics

 Malaysia's Anwar says facing 'malicious' probe on list of backers for PM bid

-Malaysia's opposition leader Anwar Ibrahim on Friday said a police investigation into a viral list of lawmakers said to be backing his bid for the premiership was a "malicious" attempt to pressure him to reveal the identities of his supporters.
+Malaysia's opposition leader Anwar Ibrahim on Friday said a police investigation into a list that purports to show lawmakers backing his bid for the premiership was a "malicious" attempt to pressure him into revealing the identities of his supporters.
+Police summoned Anwar to assist with a probe into the distribution of a list of 121 lawmakers who allegedly back his bid to take over as prime minister from Muhyiddin Yassin.
+The list has been circulated on social media.

 - READ MORE ON: